Yutong-Z/IDS706-Project4-Yutong/openai-app/README.md

 # Q&A Web App with OpenAI API

 This is a web app that can answer questions driven by OpenAI API.
-The code is adpoted from [OpenAI quickstart repo](https://github.com/openai/openai-quickstart-python) [OpenAI quickstart tutorial](https://beta.openai.com/docs/quickstart).
+The code is adpoted from [OpenAI quickstart repo](https://github.com/openai/openai-quickstart-python) and [OpenAI quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.

 Follow the instructions below to set up and run the web app.